Here at terptree, we are always looking for stories from deaf people about the experiences that show access at its best (and worst!)

 She had booked to see War Horse at the National Theatre and explained that the experience was full of ‘wow’ moments from start to finish!

-She told me that most of the time when she attends the theatre, she will study the play so she is clear on the storyline.
-This always makes it easier to follow and enjoy on the day.
+She told me that most of the time when she attends the theatre, she will study the play to clarify the storyline.
+This always makes it easier to follow and enjoy the day.
 But her experience meant that she needn’t have done that on this occasion.

-On the way to the Theatre, she always had a slight concern about the stigma of being deaf.
+On the way to the Theatre, she was always concerned about the stigma of being deaf.
 It was down to previous experiences where staff have made a big deal about her deafness.
-In this experience, she did not have to prompt the theatre staff on the things she usually has to.
+In this experience, she did not have to prompt the theatre staff on what she usually has to do.

 A deaf customer-centric approach

-During this performance, the National Theatre was showcasing a new way of providing better access for their deaf audience.
+During this performance, the National Theatre showcased a new way of providing better access for their deaf audience.
 Glasses that, when worn, show the subtitles in the wearer’s field of vision.

 Here is what happened:

-- Both my friend and her husband’s names were checked off the list on arrival
+- Both my friend’s and her husband’s names were checked off the list on arrival

 - They were asked if they would like a synopsis of the play

-- They were not asked about whether they were deaf
+- They were not asked whether they were deaf

 - Their needs were simply catered for immediately without even having to ask